 As an African American, Kwanzaa reconnects us with traditions that were stripped from our ancestors.
 For everyone else, Kwanzaa has something to offer too.
 After all, these are principles of humanity, so if you are human, there is something here for you.

 - Umoja ~ Unity

 - Kujichagulia ~ Self-Determination

 - Imani ~ Faith

 The daily Kwanzaa greeting is “Habari Gani?” which is Swahili for “How are you?”

 The language of Kwanzaa is based on Swahili, the Bantu east African language.
 Swahili has Arabic influences from the traders who used to work the coasts of Africa.
 These same Arab traders brought a Hindu numbering system to Europe which we now know as Arabic numerals (1, 2, 3…).
-The connection is obvious in “shukrani” (thanks) which is similar to “shukria” which is how you say thank you in Urdu, the language of Muslim Pakistan.
+The Swahili-Arab connection is obvious in “shukrani” (thanks) which is similar to “shukria” or thank you in Urdu, the language of Muslim Pakistan.

 - The Mkeka is the mat on which other symbols are placed.

 - The Mishumaa Saba are the seven candles.